Glasgow 2024

 University of Glasgow

-Our keynote speakers will be Professor Elinor Mason (UC Santa Barbara) and Dr Camila Vergara (Essex).
+Our keynote speakers were Professor Elinor Mason (UC Santa Barbara) and Dr Camila Vergara (Essex).
+The conference was organized by Dr. Ana Cannilla and the team at the University of Glasgow.

 Topic description